-Virginia is committed to supporting older adults to live in the homes and communities of their choice.
+Collaborative Initiatives Virginia is committed to supporting older adults to live in the homes and communities of their choice.
 According to AARP (2018), nationally almost 80 percent of adults age 50 and older say they want to remain in their communities and homes as they age.
 6 In addition to state agency efforts described in this plan that broadly support aging in place, many AAAs are partners in collaborative projects that realize these ideals on a daily basis for older adults in their PSAs.
-In addition to common foci on affordable and accessible housing and transportation, these efforts also frequently focus on combating the ills of ageism and social isolation, and minimizing unnecessary institutionalizations.
-Across the Commonwealth, a myriad of local, regional, and grassroots initiatives are well underway to develop, maintain, and promote opportunities to facilitate the wishes of older adults to age in place and in their communities.
-Reflective of the uniqueness of each community, these efforts are frequently partnered with local housing agencies, public transportation, local governments, AAAs, economic development programs, universities, health systems, faith-based organizations, and service providers, among others.
+In addition to common foci on affordable and accessible housing and transportation, these efforts also frequently focus on combat- ing the ills of social isolation, unnecessary institutionalization, and ageism, which is the tendency to view aging as negative and not to regard older adults as important resources to their families, friends and communities.
+Across the Commonwealth, a myriad of local, regional, and grassroots initiatives are well underway to develop, maintain, and promote opportunities to facilitate creation of age-friendly and livable communities.
+Reflective of the uniqueness of each community, these efforts are frequently partnered with local housing agencies, public transportation, local governments, AAAs, economic development programs, universities, health systems, faith-based organiza- tions, and service providers, among others.
 Listed below in broad brush groupings, the dynamic initiatives, which are too numerous to mention here, have the potential to leverage additional attention, energy, and resources, including those for affordable and accessible housing and transportation, beyond the traditional aging network and OAA program offerings.

-Age Wave Readiness Dementia Friendly America

-Livable Communities Naturally Occurring Retirement Communities (NORCs)
+Age Wave Readiness Dementia Friendly America and Dementia Friends Initiative Age-friendly and Livable Communities Naturally Occurring Retirement Communities (NORCs) Villages Under the OAA, service priority is given to older individuals with greatest economic and social need, with special emphasis on low-income minority individuals, older individuals als with limited English proficiency, older persons residing in rural or geographically isolated areas, and older individuals at risk for institutional placement.
+Diversity and Inclusion Beyond these federally enumerated target populations, DARS and the aging network have also expressed commitment to support older Virginians who are members of the lesbian, gay, bisexual, transgender, queer (LGBTQ) community, Native Americans, migrants, and individuals with disabilities.
+Some AAAs have already engaged in st diversity, person-centered, and cultural competency training to support increase awareness of serving diverse populations. bers of the ericans, im- ged in staff that respects each · rovide services in a cult luality, dignity, and abili •